tomScheers/nFace/README.md

 # nFace
-Basic facetime application through the terminal and ASCII art
+A camera application run through your terminal powered by ASCII art.